Get Your Premium Membership

 Girl power ignites through shadows.

-Voices fade, stars paint the night sky,
+Voices fade, stars paint the night sky

-Towers reach, dreams shout, "Truth never dies."
+Towers reach, dreams shout for: "Truth never dies."

 United hearts find the answer's key.

-Braces tighten, whispers shift, cliques bloom and fade,
+Braces tighten, whispers shift

-Growing hunger pains noted on locker doors, dreams unafraid.
+Growing hunger pains noted on locker doors

-Childhood tales hush, myths morph anew.
+Childhood tales hush as myths morph anew.

 Adolescence takes flight, ready for,